Yves242/Unity-Sample-Dumps/README.md

 - Lexical analysis for preparation of syntactical analysis.
 - Frequent optimization of codes for improving the run-time of the program while having code organizations and modularizations as well for efficient application management.

 ## Currently in Development
+- Clicking the `[line xx]` button must show the given line with appropriate highlight and syncing at the appropriate event.
+- The raycasted area in the `[line xx]` button must adjust dynamically to make the clickable area "natural".

+## Future Developments
 - Syntactical Analysis

-## Future Developments

 - Add error handlers for syntactically-incorrect lines.
 - Create the internal architecture for the virtualization of memory of variables, pointers, and references.
 - Create meaningful sample-debug files.